 A. A fool is right in his own eyes - Proverbs 12:15

-B. A man was arrested for collecting his mother’s Social Security checks for six years after her death.
+B. A man was arrested for collecting his mother’s Social Security checks for six years after his death.
 Was it his fault?
 Oh no!
-He suffered from extreme procrastination behavior caused by depression over his mother’s death.
+He suffered from extreme procrastination behavior cause by depression over his mother’s death.

 C. Your Erroneous Zones by Wayne W. Dryer